GavinHuttley/tib/source/python/types.rst

 string to list, tuple
 ^^^^^^^^^^^^^^^^^^^^^

-Casting between the container types is similar.
+Casting between the collection types is similar.

 .. jupyter-execute::